karsonkalt/data_structures/big_o.md

 Adding a loop for every element that you are iterating over.
 Pretty much never use this, it's expensive!
 Bad.
 Bad Bad.

-## O(n^n) Exponential Time
+## O(2^n) Exponential Time

 Every additional element we get exponential increase in funciton calls.
-How ever many recursion calls happen inside of the recursion tree is the base?
-I think.
+How ever many recursion calls happen inside of the recursion tree is the base.

-We can avoid O(n^2) with memoization.
+We can avoid O(2^n) with memoization.

 Tail call optimization is something that exists in many languages that will not increase the call stack.